 In this module, we will cover:

-In this first video, I will cover two major topics: 1) equipment and 2) preparing the machine/environment.
+In the first video of this module, I will cover two major topics: 1) equipment and 2) preparing the machine/environment.

 Here is a quick summary and additional notes on the topics covered in the video.